kasiopea-org/pisek/docs/generator.md

 ```

 ### Generating inputs
-Generated is then repeatedly asked to generated input `input_name` from
+The generator is then repeatedly asked to generated the input `input_name` from
-inputs list.
+the inputs list.

-If `input_name` is seeded generator is run:
+If `input_name` is seeded the generator is run with:
 ```
 ./gen [input_name] [seed]
 ```
 Where `seed` is a hexadecimal number.
-Generator must be deterministic and
+The generator must be deterministic and
-respect seed.
+respect the seed.

-If `input_name` is unseeded generator is
+If `input_name` is unseeded the generator is called with
 ```
 ./gen [input_name]
 ```
-Generator must be deterministic.
+The generator must be deterministic.

-In either case, generator should print the input to it's stdout.
+In either case, the generator should print the input to its stdout.

 ## Cms-old
-Generator is run:
+The generator is run with:
 ```
 ./gen [directory]
 ```

-Generator should generate all input files to this directory.
-Generator must be deterministic.
+The generator should generate all input files to this directory.
+The generator must be deterministic.

 ## Opendata-v1
-Generator is run:
+The generator is run:
 ```
 ./gen [subtask] [seed]
 ```

-Generator should generate input for this subtask to it's stdout.
-Generator must be deterministic
+The fenerator should generate the input for this subtask to its stdout.
+The generator must be deterministic
-and respect given seed.
+and respect the given seed.

-(Please note that generator can generate only one input for each subtask.)
+(Please note that the generator can generate only one input for each subtask.)